bin-guo/bin-guo.github.io/index.md

 If you are interested, please send me your CV and a proposal to my [email](mailto:binguo@trentu.ca).
 I am happy to be your supervisor.

 ## 2) Master's Student at McMaster University
 Since I am an adjunct member at McMaster University, I am also seeking Master's students at McMaster University.
-There are two steam: MEng and MSc
+There are two streams: MEng and MSc

-For the [MEng](https://www.eng.mcmaster.ca/cas/degree-options/computing-and-software-meng/) program, you will study at McMaster and I can be your co-supervisor. __You may not get the funding.__ Students must successfully complete six half (one-term) graduate courses and an independent project demonstrating the ability to carry out independent studies and reach a satisfactory conclusion in an area of Computing and Software.
+For the [MEng](https://www.eng.mcmaster.ca/cas/degree-options/computing-and-software-meng/) program, you will study at McMaster, and I can be your co-supervisor. __You may not get the funding.__ Students must successfully complete six half (one-term) graduate courses and an independent project demonstrating the ability to carry out independent studies and reach a satisfactory conclusion in an area of Computing and Software.

-Also, for the [MSc](https://www.eng.mcmaster.ca/cas/degree-options/computer-science-msc/) program, you will study at McMaster and I can be your co-supervisor. __You are possible to get the funding and we can discuss the details if you are interested.__ Student must successfully complete four half (two-term) graduate courses and a high-quality independent master's thesis.
+Also, for the [MSc](https://www.eng.mcmaster.ca/cas/degree-options/computer-science-msc/) program, you will study at McMaste,r and I can be your co-supervisor. __You are possible to get the funding and we can discuss the details if you are interested.__ Student must successfully complete four half (two-term) graduate courses and a high-quality independent master's thesis.

 If you are interested, please send me your CV and a proposal to my [email](mailto:binguo@trentu.ca).
 I am happy to be your co-supervisor.

 ## 3) PhD Students at McMaster University

 I am also recruiting PhD students.
-Since I am an adjunct member at McMaster University and Trent does not have a Computer Science PhD program, I can collaborate with the [Computing and Sofware Department at McMaster University](https://www.eng.mcmaster.ca/cas/programs/degree-options/phd-computer-science/) as a cosupervisor.
-That means you are McMaster's PhD students; you have a supervisor at McMaster and me as a cosupervisor.
+Since I am an adjunct member at McMaster University and Trent does not have a Computer Science PhD program, I can collaborate with the [Computing and Software Department at McMaster University](https://www.eng.mcmaster.ca/cas/programs/degree-options/phd-computer-science/) as a cosupervisor.
+That means you are McMaster's PhD students; you have a supervisor at McMaster, and me as a cosupervisor.

 At McMaster University, the Computing and Software department will provide many funding or scholarship opportunities; I can also provide part of the funding to support you.
 The funding will be enough to pay for tuition fees and basic living expenses (the international students will get the same support).